 Unlike with a mastectomy, most of the breast is maintained following a lumpectomy.
 Your surgeon will excise the cancerous tissue without having to completely remove all of the breast tissue.
 Given the nature of this procedure, a lumpectomy can sometimes also spare sensation of the breasts and nipples.

 Women considering a lumpectomy should be ready and willing to undergo a series of post-treatment follow-up appointments to monitor any abnormalities and effects of radiation.
 A lumpectomy will also likely result in some asymmetry of the breasts both as a result of the excised tissue, and as a result of post-surgical radiation.
-This asymmetry or deformity can sometimes be corrected with personalized post-lumpectomy breast reconstruction with Dr. Hunsicker.
+This asymmetry or deformity can sometimes be corrected with personalized post-lumpectomy breast reconstruction with Dr. Hunsicker or Dr. Nguyen.

 While we hope this information is helpful, it’s not a substitute for a consultation.
-We invite you to contact us at 720-283-2500 or online to schedule a consultation with plastic surgeon Dr. Hunsicker.
-Together, you can discuss your options for post-lumpectomy breast reconstruction.
+We invite you to contact us at 720.283.2500 or online to schedule a consultation.
+Together, we can discuss your options for post-lumpectomy breast reconstruction.